Self-Consistency Falls Short! The Adverse Effects of Positional Bias on Long-Context Problems: Methodology

+For our dataset-level evaluations (\S\ref{sec:HESC}), we utilize seven datasets with distinct challenges in long-context processing, from dense information synthesis to targeted retrieval and reasoning (Table~\ref{tab:datasets}).
+Summarization tasks include GovReport~\citep{huang2021efficient}, QMSum~\citep{zhong2021qmsum}, and SQuALITY~\citep{wang2022squality}, which test dense information synthesis.
+We use Qasper~\citep{dasigi2021dataset}, NarrativeQA~\citep{kovcisky2018narrativeqa}, and QuALITY~\citep{pang2022quality} for question answering, where models must understand details in long narratives.
+We also evaluate MuSiQue~\citep{trivedi2022musique} for multi-hop reasoning across documents.
+Datasets are sourced from LongBench \citep{bai2024longbench}, a standardized benchmark for long-context evaluation, except SQuALITY \citep{wang2022squality} and QuALITY \citep{pang2022quality}, where we use the original test and dev splits, as they were omitted from LongBench.

-We explore two related tasks.
-Given a question and collection of evidence (e.g., documents) in context: for the \textbf{Question Answering (QA)} task, models are asked to identify the \textit{answer} to the given question.
-This task evaluates the model's ability to locate and utilize relevant information within a long context.
-For the \textbf{Text Retrieval (TR)} task, models are asked to identify \textit{which piece of evidence} (e.g., specific document) is needed to answer the given question.
-This task isolates the model's ability to identify relevant information from its QA ability, allowing us to separately analyze the interplay of SC and position bias on information retrieval and usage.
-These tasks have been used in prior works \citep{liu2024lost,lee2024can} as two canonical long-text tasks, providing a solid foundation for comparing our results with existing literature.
-Task prompt templates are illustrated in Appendix~\ref{app:TaskTypes}.
+For our position bias investigation (\S\ref{sec:Phenomenon}), we utilize NQ-Open \citep{kwiatkowski2019natural, lee2019latent}, comprising 2,655 real user queries paired with paragraph-length answers from Wikipedia.
+We design two tasks: (1) \underline{Question Answering (QA):} Given a query and a collection of documents (with one gold document), models must generate the correct answer.
+This task examines the model’s ability to locate and use information from lengthy contexts.
+(2) \underline{Text Retrieval (TR):} Models are asked to identify which document contains the correct answer.
+By isolating the retrieval step, this task enables us to disentangle the effects of self-consistency on information localization from those of answer generation.
+These tasks have been used in prior works \citep{liu2024lost, lee2024can} as two canonical long-text tasks, providing a solid foundation for comparing our results with existing literature.
+Task prompt templates are illustrated in \S\ref{app:TaskTypes}.